Universal Credit Frequently Asked Questions

 IMPORTANT: If you are told your benefit is to be sanctioned – and you think this is wrong or unjust – you can ask the Job Centre to reconsider their decision - and if they refuse, you can appeal.
 If you need any more advice, please contact the Financial Inclusion Team on 0300 111 000 or 0800 633 5500.

-The DWP have produced a short video about making a ‘full’ (digital) service claim. https://www.youtube.com/watch?v=4WgJU8Y_bQg
+The DWP have produced a short video about making a claim. https://www.youtube.com/watch?v=4WgJU8Y_bQg

 You will need to claim Universal Credit as a couple and your Child Tax Credit, Income Support and Housing Benefit will stop.
 The Universal Credit award will be based on both your incomes and circumstances.
-Make sure your partner tells the DWP about this change, and that you tell the DWP (regarding your Income Support), HMRC (regarding your Child Tax Credit) and your local council (about your Housing Benefit and Council Tax Support).
+Make sure your partner tells the DWP about this change, Your partner will need to notify the change on his journal and will be given a partner code.
+You will then need to set up a UC account and enter this code and you should tell the DWP (regarding your Income Support), HMRC (regarding your Child Tax Credit) and your local council (about your Housing Benefit and Council Tax Support).

 If you need any more advice, please contact the Financial Inclusion Team on 0300 111 000 or 0800 633 5500.